kresowe/flags/README.md

 docker run -t -i kresowe/flags-mb:0.1
 ```

-When asked to provide path to picture you can use for example `/flags-app/app/data/116.png`.
+When asked to provide path to picture you can use the images that are already in the container, for example `/flags-app/app/data/116.png`.

 ## Steps of the solution